Actively Recruiting

 - Secondary (functional) mitral regurgitation

-- Left ventricular ejection fraction (LVEF) less than 50%
+- Left ventricular ejection fraction (LVEF) below 50%

-- Known coronary artery stenosis 70% or greater or past revascularization
+- Known coronary artery stenosis of 70% or greater or past revascularization

 - More than mild aortic stenosis, mitral stenosis, aortic regurgitation, tricuspid regurgitation, or pulmonic regurgitation